ruhui0806/dev-academy-2023-exercise/README.md

 The aim of this project is to provide information on journeys and display stations information of Helsinki City Bikes.

+You can find the deployed application via the link: https://citybike-backend.onrender.com/

 More information about the pre-assignment requirements can be found here: https://github.com/solita/dev-academy-2023-exercise

 <br>